TIGRLab/documentation/docs/introduction/Queue-basics.md

 # Queue Basics

 This page gives an overview of what a queue is and the basics of how it works.
-If you're looking for information on the queues that are available to us and how to access them [see here](/resources/Compute-Clusters).
+If you're looking for information on the computer clusters / queues that are available to us and how to access them [see here](/resources/Compute-Clusters).
 If you're looking for documentation for our queue [see here](https://github.com/TIGRLab/TIGRSlurm-Docs).

 ## What the heck is a queue anyway?